 When to Consider Hebrew SeniorLife Hospice Care

 Hospice care treats conditions and symptoms to increase patient comfort; it is not curative in nature.
-Hebrew SeniorLife Hospice Care is particularly equipped to serve older adult patients who may be experiencing illnesses such as:
+Hebrew SeniorLife Hospice Care is particularly equipped to serve older adult patients who may be experiencing illnesses including, but not limited to:

 - Alzheimer’s disease and related dementias